wakatara/harsh/README.md

 ## No Colour option

-New from 0.8.22, if you are logging the output of `harsh log stat` and other features which contains colour codes, you can instead use `--no-color` flag via `harsh --no-color [command]` (or `harsh -n [command]`) in order to suppress colour codes.
+New from 0.8.22: if you are logging the output of `harsh log stat` and other features which contains colour codes, you can instead use `--no-color` flag via `harsh --no-color [command]` (or `harsh -n [command]`) to suppress colourized output.
 This is also very helpful in n/vim with the `:.! harsh -n log stats` command stanza to record harsh's output to n/vim's buffer (learned that from the feature requester!).

 Much like the above feature of accessing config and log files, you can alias `harsh -n` in your shell if you prefer to suppress all colour output coming from all harsh commands.